ikkarai/ikkarai.github.io/lentils.md

 Art design and sets by Parvathy and Pranav Sreerag

+Puppet design and construction by Pranav Sreerag and Vijay Ravikumar

-Tailoring by Purba
+Costumes by Purba

 Lighting by Anushka Meenakshi and Iswar Lalitha

-Script by Vijay Ravikumar
+Concept and Script by Vijay Ravikumar

 Special thanks to  Perch Collective Chennai for their support and mentorship.